Facebook iconWhat is Multi-Step RAG (A Complete Guide)

 • ChatGroq: Groq-hosted LLM (Llama3 in this case)

-• FAISS: Vector database to store the embeddings and to perform similarity search
+• FAISS: Vector database for similarity search over embeddings

-• LangChain: Orchestration framework for chaining LLM-based logic
+• LangChain: Orchestration framework for retrieval + LLM chains

 • Developers often speed up iteration with modern AI code editors that assist with prompts, retrieval pipelines, and evaluation.